maxbetjes/maxbetjes.github.io/src/background.markdown

 with new _event types_ and new _event times_, are determined, and the new
 events are put back in the _event list_.
 The new version of GFRD, called eGFRD, is thus an exact, event-driven, asynchronous algorithm.
-Its asynchronous nature makes eGFRD similar in spirit to the Gibson-Bruck scheme, which is an exact, event-driven asynchronous algorithm for simulating the _zero-dimensional_ chemical master equation^[Gibson00](#c6).
+Its asynchronous nature makes eGFRD similar in spirit to event-driven MD simulations of hard spheres and the Gibson-Bruck scheme, which is an exact, event-driven asynchronous algorithm for simulating the _zero-dimensional_ chemical master equation^[Gibson00](#c6).
 A movie of eGFRD in action is shown in Movie 1.